Presbyterian Association of Musicians Bible study imagines Job on an undersea tour with God as his guide

 They accuse Job of “a sin or two or three of four which would make sense of his great suffering,” but Job knows he’s guilty of no such sin.
 “It turns into an argument, and Job accuses them of being miserable comforters,” Brown said.
 “For Job to make sense of his suffering, he thinks God has committed a travesty of justice.
 He wants God to show up in court.”

-God finally shows up in chapter 38, not in a courtroom but in a whirlwind.
-Recall Job’s children had perished because of a heavy wind.
+God finally shows up in chapter 38.
+Job’s children had perished because of a heavy wind.
 In chapters 38 through 41, God teaches Job “something about Creation and the world in which he lives,” Brown pointed out.
 “God is exploding Job’s world of privilege, power and prejudice by extending Job’s horizon.”

 “God shows Job the wonders of the universe,” Brown said.
 “God doesn’t come to resolve Job’s suffering, but to expand Job’s mind and heart.
 As Job sits on his ash heap, God describes the world of Creation before Job.
 It’s as if God changes [Job’s] ash heap into a magic carpet.
 Job can imagine where the birthplace of life is.”

-After God drops one of the greatest questions ever asked — where were you when I laid the foundation of the Earth? — God does “something wild,” according to Brown, describing to Job wild animals including the lion, raven, mountain goat, ostrich, hawk, vulture, Behemoth and Leviathan, “all described with great respect and admiration, as if God were the proud parent showing off these creatures to Job.”
+After God drops one of the greatest questions ever asked — where were you when I laid the foundation of the Earth? — God describes to Job wild animals including the lion and raven.

 Brown focused for a bit on Leviathan and took the class through a thought experiment of what more God could say by taking Job on an underwater tour of Leviathan’s environs.